How to Be a Successful Virtual Mentor in a Remote Workplace

 Virtual Mentoring Conversation Starters

 Starting a new mentoring relationship via mentoring software is something countless people have done over the years.
 But for those new to the process, it may feel odd to try to get to know your mentor or mentee without meeting them in person.
-To help you over this hurdle, try these conversation starters in your virtual mentoring relationship.
+To help you overcome this hurdle, try these conversation starters in your virtual mentoring relationship.

 Questions mentees can ask